learn-co-curriculum/js-basics-loops-readme/README.md

     }
 }
 ```
-In this example, we have a very biased loop that's not interested in moving forward with looping over the array if it encounters an artist name under 5 characters.
+In this example, we have a very biased loop that's not interested in moving forward with looping over the artist array if it encounters an artist name under 5 characters.
 Zedd's name is only 4 characters, and therefor Maren Morris Grey is excluded as well.

->"And this doesn't work with a `forEach` loop?"
+>"And this doesn't work with a `forEach()` loop?"

 You can try this...
 ```